 I finally finished my salad and then rested my hands on my stomach, feeling the baby kick.
 I watched James finish his burger and then he asked, “Do you wanna get out of here?”

 I nodded and pulled myself out of the chair.
 James left a couple of galleons on the table and we walked out together.
-He held the door open for me and when I walked out I was blinded by the glare.
+He held the door open for me and when I walked out I was blinded by the glare and a strange flash.
 I raised my hands over my eyes and James laughed.